Step by step guide to applying to NCAT for the review of a decision about privacy of personal or health information.

-Step 1 - Check that NCAT can review the conduct Step 2 - Consider whether you want a lawyer or agent to represent you Step 3 - Apply to NCAT to have the conduct reviewed Step 4 - Lodge the application form by the deadline Step 5 - Receive a letter from NCAT Step 6 - Take part in the case conference Step 7 - Prepare your case for hearing Step 8 - Take part in the hearing Step 9 - Receive a letter from NCAT telling you of its decision Step 10 - If you are not satisfied with NCAT's decision, consider whether you have grounds for appeal
+Step 1: Check that NCAT can review the conduct Step 2: Consider whether you want a lawyer or agent to represent you Step 3: Apply to NCAT to have the conduct reviewed Step 4: Lodge the application form by the deadline Step 5: Receive a letter from NCAT Step 6: Take part in the case conference Step 7: Prepare your case for hearing Step 8: Take part in the hearing Step 9: Receive NCAT's decision Step 10: Consider appealing the decision if you are not satisfied

 NCAT cannot review any conduct until you have applied to the agency or body concerned for an internal review of the conduct.

 When applying for an internal review, you need to identify the conduct as clearly as you can; you need to say when and where the conduct occurred, who was involved and what they did.
 Unless the agency or body gives you an extension, you have 6 months from when you first became aware of the conduct to apply for an internal review.

 The agency or body concerned must tell the NSW Privacy Commissioner about your application for internal review.
 The agency or body must take into account any material submitted by the Privacy Commissioner before making a decision.